 Warren Gatland: Wales v England a trial for Lions tour

-Warren Gatland says Saturday's Six Nations title showdown between England and Wales will be a Lions "trial" for many of the players.
+Warren Gatland says Saturday's Six Nations title showdown between England and Wales will be a Lions 'trial'.

 Gatland, who has taken a sabbatical from his Wales job to concentrate on his Lions duties ahead of the summer tour to Australia, says there is "still around a third of the squad up for grabs" and the final games of the championship will go a long way to deciding who goes - and who misses out.

 England will win the Grand Slam if they triumph in Cardiff, whilst Wales will retain the title if they win by eight points or more.